 So much better than a simple, ‘Are you OK?’
 In this day and age, being in touch with your current mood is essential.
-It is alright to not always be OK, so this question is great for allowing children to tap into that and discover what is bothering them.
+It is alright not always to be OK, so this question is great for allowing children to tap into that and discover what is bothering them.
 Gaining an understanding of emotions and feelings is a great insight into their day.

-This doesn’t even have to be an out of the blue question, it could be off the back of an upsetting moment, or after an exam.
+This doesn’t even have to be an out of the blue question.
+It could be off the back of an upsetting moment or after an exam.
 Perhaps it might be a little while after they have done something new for the first time.
 Help them engage in their feelings.